|Home | Calendar | Trans-Dales Trail 1 | Trans-Dales Trail 2 | Trans-Dales Trail 3 | Go walking with Underwood |

 'Walking to Walkington'

 … through farmland and parkland, starting from the Mill on the hill at Skidby and passing the site of a 16th century gallows and a 'lost' medieval village.
 These are just a few of the interesting features of this easy stroll on the edge of the Yorkshire Wolds.
-Finally, at the end of your walk, tuck into a Yorkshire Pudding washed down with a pint of Yorkshire Ale at the Half Moon Inn.

-Distance 12.5km (8 miles)
+Distance 14.4km (9 miles)

 Time 4 hours

-Map OS Landranger106 or Explorer 293
+Map OS Landranger 106 or Explorer 293

 Terrain Field paths and bridleways.